 {!$isBlank(Account[0] |

-Account Name field is empty | false |
+Checks if the Account record's Name field is empty | false |

 {!$contains(Account[0] |

-Account Name field contains the letter 'a' | true |
+Checks if the Account record's Name field contains the letter "a" | true |

 {!$lastIndexOf(Account[0] |

-The position of the last occurrence of the Account with the 'a' letter in the name | 34 |
+The position of the last occurrence of the "a" letter in the name of the defined Account record | 34 |

 {!$substring(Account[0] |

-The Part of Account Name between the 0th and 10th Indexes | Burlington |
+The Part of Account Name between the 0th and 4th Indexes | Edge |

 Expression | Expected | Actual |